Mastering the Art of Growing Dichondra Silver Falls

 Proper watering is perhaps the most critical factor:

-Water thoroughly when soil is dry to a depth of 1 inch
+Water thoroughly when the soil is dry to a depth of 1 inch.

 Contrary to popular belief, Dichondra 'Silver Falls' is not a heavy feeder:

-Avoid high-nitrogen fertilizers which promote green growth over silver
+Avoid high-nitrogen fertilizers that promote green growth over silver.

 Understanding environmental requirements ensures success: